allanvissor-max/banking-data-governance-fabric-powerbi/README.md

 The project shows how raw source data is standardized, validated, deduplicated, consolidated into trusted Gold-layer datasets, exposed through Power BI reports and Fabric App for both governance teams and business users.

 ---
+Library
+/
+business-requirements.md

+## Business Requirements

+## 1. Purpose

+The solution shall provide a governed and traceable view of legal-entity master data, banking product sales, data-quality results, and management KPIs in Microsoft Fabric and Power BI.

+The objective is to ensure that business users can distinguish trusted reporting data from excluded or defective source records and can understand how data-quality issues affect customer, KYC, and sales reporting.

+## 2. Business Objectives

+The solution shall:

+1. create one trusted Golden Record for each eligible legal entity;
+2. identify and measure material data-quality failures across legal-entity and sales data;
+3. apply an approved business definition of a governed sale;
+4. prevent duplicate or invalid contract records from distorting management KPIs;
+5. provide traceability from source data through Bronze, Silver, Gold, the semantic model, Power BI, and the Fabric App;
+6. support data stewards, data owners, governance teams, analysts, and sales-management users with role-appropriate views;
+7. preserve excluded and failed records for investigation rather than silently deleting them.
+---

 ## Business Problem